 Benouta was 28 years old and widowed, which blows Lea away: "Wow, no one ever knew about that! . . .
 I mean, my father never mentioned that before."
 She astutely asks whether that means Benouta had a "younger" (i.e., earlier) marriage in her own country.
 She also notices that the passenger list says that Benouta was from Greece and comments that the census had said Turkey.
 Daly explains that the Turkish (or Ottoman) Empire had controlled Salonika until Greek independence in 1912.
 (She doesn't try to explain why Benouta said Turkey in 1925 and 1940, however.)

 The next item that catches Lea's attention is that the passenger list says that Benouta's final destination was Montreal.
 She asks Daly why it would say that, and Daly responds that Benouta must have said she was going to Montreal.
 (Oh, that was helpful.)
 Lea is confused, of course, because Benouta settled in New York, not in Canada.
 Then she sees that Benouta said she was going to join her bridegroom, Moise Veisse, in Montreal.
 Who was Moise?
 That was Morris' Jewish name, so she was going to meet Morris.
 Daly tells Lea that "people of the Jewish faith" used their Hebrew names on passenger lists.
 (What she didn't say is that they used the names that were on their identification papers, and for many of them, the names were Yiddish, not Hebrew.
-Wherever they immigrated, they tended to change their names to fit in, as did many other immigrants.)
+The name Moise is close to Moises, Spanish for Moses, and is probably a Ladino name, not Hebrew.
+Wherever Jews immigrated, they tended to change their names to fit in, as did many other immigrants.)

 Lea tries to parse what she has learned: Benouta left Genova, coming from Greece, which used to be Turkey, and said she was going to Montreal to meet Moise, her fiancé.
 Yup, sounds right!